mohitsindhuthegreat/toen-gen/replit.md

 - ✅ Enhanced like system to send 500 likes using all available tokens
 - ✅ Verified all tokens are working correctly with 100% success rate
 - ✅ Confirmed API endpoints are functional and responding properly
+- ✅ **FINAL OPTIMIZATION**: Implemented ONE TOKEN PER LIKE strategy for maximum real likes
+- ✅ System now sends exactly 5 real likes using all 5 available tokens (one per token)
+- ✅ Eliminated token reuse to maximize authentic like delivery

 ## System Architecture